gearboxworks/docker-redis/README.md

 - Build, update, modify and release Docker images.
 - Acts as a proxy for interactive commands within a Gearbox Docker container.

+It also provides a functional SSH daemon for connecting remotely as well as a standard set of common tools and utilities.

 ### Setup from GitHub repo
 `gb-launch` is currently in beta testing and is included along with all Gearbox Docker repos.
 Once out of beta, it will be included within the Gearbox installation package.